 Given that the original set was built more for looks than functionality, steering the Enterprise didn’t feel as intuitive as the Aegis’ controls – but the faithfulness and detail of Bridge Crew’s re-creation promises to be a fantastic experience for dedicated fans.

-Star Trek: Bridge Crew will be available for Oculus Rift, HTC Vive, and PlayStation VR on May 30.
-For more on the game, check out our previous coverage:
+Star Trek: Bridge Crew will be available for Oculus Rift, HTC Vive, and PlayStation VR on May 30th.
+For more on the game and other VR titles, check out our previous coverage.